-While you unfortunately can’t go back in a time machine to re-create your day or hire a different photographer, there are some things you can do to try to rectify the situation as best you can.
-Here’s our best advice.
+While you, unfortunately, can’t go back in a time machine to re-create your day or hire a different photographer, there are some things you can do to try to rectify the situation as best you can.
+Here’s our advice.

 While hindsight is 20/20, one of the best ways to ensure that you’re happy with your wedding photos is to do your research prior to hiring a photographer.
-You’re trusting this person to capture the biggest day of your life in a professional and quality manner, so be sure you study his or her previous work, look for references, and are confident in your decision.
+You’re trusting this person to capture the biggest day of your life in a professional and quality manner, so be sure you study his or her previous work, look for references, and are ultimately confident in your decision.

 Professionals suggest having a list of all the must-have shots and portraits you want, and to share it with your photographer ahead of time.
 This will ensure that you have everyone you want in your photos and won’t have regret in regard to missed moments.